bsc-pm/ovni/doc/dev/paraver.md

 new values of the channel get written in the trace.
 Only null and int64 data values are supported for now.

-Duplicated values cause an error by default, unless the channel is registered with the flag `PRV_DUP`.

 The emission phase is controlled by the [patch bay](../patchbay) and runs all the emit callbacks at once for all dirty channels.

+## Duplicate values

+When a channel feeds a duplicated value, it causes an error by default.
+The behavior of each row when a duplicate value is found can be controlled by the `flags` in `prv_register()`:

+- `PRV_EMITDUP` will emit the duplicate values from the channel to the trace.

+- `PRV_SKIPDUP` ignore any duplicate values and don't emit them.